 The study area is dominantly classified under Condition Class 2.
 By definition, historic fire regimes have been moderately changed.
-It is therefore likely that wildfires in the study area will be larger and more severe, and have altered burn patterns from those expected under historic fire regimes.
+Consequently, Wildfires are likely to be larger, more severe and have altered burn patterns from those expected under historic fire regimes.